Sir James Foulis, 3rd Baronet

 James Foulis of Colinton, Lord Retfurd or Redford (c.
 1645–1711), was a Scottish judge and politician.
 He was one of the main investors in the Company of Scotland and their Darien Expedition.

 Life

 Foulis was born around 1645 at Colinton Castle, the eldest son of Sir James Foulis, Lord Colinton, whom he succeeded as third Baronet in 1688.
 His mother was Barbara Ainslie daughter of Andrew Ainslie.

 His father 'bestowed liberally' upon his education.
 He studied Law at University of Leyden, and was admitted as an advocate on 8 June 1669.
 He was appointed lord of session November 1674, when he took the courtesy title of Lord Reidfurd.
 The name Redford links to Redford House which was built is south Colinton around 1670.

-In 1685 he is listed as one of the founders of the "Company of Scotland Trading with Africa and the Indies" generally just known as the Company of Scotland.
-Although the terms of their foundation limited personal investment to £3000 the simple maths of the 30 founders raising £400,000 means that the individual investment amounted to an average of £35,000 (£4 million in modern terms).
-This money was used to fund the ill-fortuned Darien Scheme to colonise Panama.
-By 1689 all investors and lost everything.

 Foulis was elected commissioner for Edinburghshire on 20 January 1685, was a supporter of the extreme measures of the government, but continued to sit after The Glorious Revolution, 'until his seat was declared vacant, 25 April 1693, because he had not taken the oath of allegiance and signed the assurance'.
-After the death of William III he was made colonel of the Midlothian militia, and sworn of the privy council (1703).